St. George, Louisiana: Village St. George

 Between 1956 and 1968, the Village St. George subdivision was constructed near its namesake, later forming the nucleus of the census-designated place (CDP) of the same name.

 In 1966, the increased suburbanization of the area warranted the creation of the "Village St. George Volunteer Fire Department and Social Club", now called the St. George Fire Protection District.
-Its coverage area also overlapped with much of the proposed new city's boundaries.
+Its coverage area also overlapped with much of the new city's boundaries.

 Place names

 Prominent place names in the St. George area include: